Carer’s Innovation Fund

-The Replacement Care Innovation Fund seeks to invest in projects that develop new and different approaches to replacement care (for adults 18+).
+The Carer’s Innovation Fund* seeks to invest in projects that develop new and different approaches to replacement care (for adults 18+).
 Care may be regulated or unregulated.

 Devon County Council and NHS Devon CCG have made grants of between £1,000 and £15,000 available to organisations – including care providers and personal assistants, and groups of carers themselves who can develop and provide innovative opportunities that will give carers a break, during COVID-19 and beyond.

 We invite applications from organisations (or groups of carers, supported by such an organisation) who want to run a project which will test out a new method of delivering or helping carers to access replacement care, considering the current challenges surrounding Covid-19.
 The project idea must provide or enable carers to access breaks, education, employment, volunteering or leisure.
 Some examples of the types of ideas we are looking for are given in the recent press release.

 Individual carers cannot apply for this funding.
 However, local organisations may apply on the behalf of a group of carers.
 If you are a carer and have a new idea, please get in touch with a local community organisation or care group who may apply to run a project on your behalf.

 The fund will support both Capital and Revenue expenditure.
 However, costs relating to usual business operation, or actual delivery of care will not be eligible. i.e. This programme cannot fund the costs of the actual delivery of replacement care, but it is designed to support the costs of organisations trying something new.

 Applications must be submitted by the deadline of 12 November 2020.

 Who can apply?

 The following types of organisation are eligible to apply for this fund:

 - Voluntary agencies